sammyd/iOS8-day-by-day-book/manuscript/39-watchkit.md

 then soak up the excellent content that's been created in the short time the SDK has been alive.

-This post will discuss what's different between an iOS app, and an Apple Watch app, what we can do as developers, and a very quick guide to getting started.
+This article will discuss what's different between an iOS app, and an Apple Watch app, what we can do as developers, and a very quick guide to getting started.
 The app that accompanies this post is called __NightWatch__ and provides the wearer with instant access to some of the best quotes from this excellent movie.